RJAndromeda/Mars_Module_11/README.md

 # Mars_Module_11

 This Repo consists of 2 notebooks ( parts 1 & 2), in which the codes for data scraping can be found.
-It also consists of a .csv file of the dataframe in response to question 6..
+It also consists of a .csv file of the dataframe in response to question 6. (as well as a readme file and .gitignore)

 ## Analysis